perez-k/Artificial_Intelligence_P1_Logic-based-AI/README.md

 3. Optimization \
 [Lecture notes](https://cs50.harvard.edu/ai/2020/notes/3/), [Files](https://cs50.harvard.edu/ai/2020/weeks/3/) \
+Choosing the best option from a set of possible options.
 Finding not only a correct way to solve a problem, but a better—or the best—way to solve it.

 4. Learning \
 Improving performance based on access to data and experience.
 For example, your email is able to distinguish spam from non-spam mail based on past experience.